Video Game: Kid Chameleon

 - Justified considering that it's not real lava.

-- Difficult, But Awesome: Look down at Guide Dang It.
+- Look down at Guide Dang It.
 Each of the "codes" is very complex (so you can't find them with random button presses), but each one is devastating: one summons a rain of damaging gems upon all enemies, another calls an enemy seeking gem snake that hunts down enemies, etc. etc.

 - Extra Eyes: Heady Metal.